eclipse-theia/theia-website/src/docs/theia_ai.md

 ```

 Please note that the manual resolvement of variables is not necessary when using global variables.
-Now we can simply use our agent-specific variable in our prompt templates, e.g. like this:
+Now we can simply use our agent-specific variable in our prompt fragments, e.g. like this:

 ```md
 You are a service that helps users find commands to execute in an IDE.